tldr-pages/tldr/pages/common/mr.md

 > Myrepos manages all your version control repositories at once.

-- Register repository:
+- Register a repository:

 `mr register`

-- Update repository in 5 concurent jobs:
+- Update repositories in 5 concurent jobs:

 `mr -j{{5}} update`

-- Print statuses of all repos:
+- Print the status of all repositories:

 `mr status`

-- Checkout repos to latest version:
+- Checkout all repositories to the latest version:

 `mr checkout`